binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/attributions.md

 ## [Physical](#physical)

-**There are competitions devoted** to reassembling shredded printed documents with contestants that have successfully reassembled all printed matter.
+**There are competitions devoted** to reassembling shredded printed documents with contestants that have successfully reassembled all printed matter:
 [http://archive.darpa.mil/shredderchallenge/](http://archive.darpa.mil/shredderchallenge/)

 **Not all paper shredders** are created equal.
-Understand the pros and cons.
+Understand the pros and cons:
 [https://en.wikipedia.org/wiki/Paper_shredder](https://en.wikipedia.org/wiki/Paper_shredder)

 **Detection works where prevention fails** and detection is of no use without response.
 Beyond Fear by Bruce Schneier

-**You will also need to think about company culture** and whether this needs some work.
+**You will also need to think about company culture** and whether this needs some work:
 [http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/](http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/)

 **People can be your strongest or your weakest defence**.
 This is your choice.
 Cultural change can be implemented from any level.
-The most successfully being from the shop flaw.
+The most successfully being from the shop flaw:
 [http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/](http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/)

 ## [IoT](#iot)